 Getting a bike

 If you haven’t already got a bike, your local bike shop is the best place to start.
-Check out advice on choosing a bike.
-Auctions include TradeMe , and Police auctions.
-The university bike club, UC Bike may also a good source of an affordable bike.
-You could also try a second hand bike store called Around Again (catch the Purple Line Bus to get to it!)
+Trademe and Facebook Marketplace are a good place to find a second-hand bike.
+You could also try a second hand bike store called Around Again in Woolston (catch the Purple Line Bus to get to it!)

 Getting the rules right

 Be familiar with the official New Zealand code for cyclists and check out Waka Kotahi's cycling website for more great information on cycling in NZ.

 Be aware of your surroundings and ride in a predictable and confident manner.
 Always wear a helmet.

 Wear brightly coloured clothing and use lights (ideally in flashing mode).
 This is especially important in the darker months.